mozilla/data-docs/src/cookbooks/data_modeling/using_aggregates.md

 #### A Looker PDT is suitable when:

-- Your goal is to improve the performance and query response time in Dashboard by pre-aggregating common query patterns and not having to re-create the dashboard when the base table changes.
+- Your goal is to improve the performance and query response in Dashboards by pre-aggregating common query patterns and not having to re-create the dashboard Everytime the base table changes.
 - The results can be based on shredded data (tables with client_id).
 - Change control is not required or is already implemented in the base table.
 This can be verified by looking for the label `change_controlled: true` in the metadata.
 - A scheduled alert on failure is _not_ required.
 Failures must be monitored in the [PDT Admin Dashboard](https://mozilla.cloud.looker.com/admin/pdts) or in the [Errors and Broken Content Dashboard](https://mozilla.cloud.looker.com/dashboards/system__activity::errors_and_broken_content).